infxrnx/AnimeCritics/README.md

 # Anime API application

-This repository contains a simple REST API application that provides anime information and allows to post critics.
+This repository contains a simple REST API application that provides anime information and allows to post review.

 ## Table of Contents